attilakapostyak/terraform-provider-windows-sandbox/docs/resources/wsb_logon_script.md

-# Resource `wsb_logon_script`
+# Resource `windows-sandbox_logon_script`

 The `logon_script` resource allows you to manage Windows Sandbox wsb configuration files by defining logon scripts and package installations.
-This resource is particularly useful when used in conjunction with the `wsb_configuration` resource, as its attributes can be leveraged to create mapped folders in the Windows Sandbox environment.
+This resource is particularly useful when used in conjunction with the `windows-sandbox_configuration` resource, as its attributes can be leveraged to create mapped folders in the Windows Sandbox environment.
 By utilizing the `logon_script` resource, you can automate the setup of your sandbox environment, including installing packages and running custom scripts, while also providing the necessary content for mapped folders.

 ## Argument Reference